 How to Read to a Baby?

-- Place her on your lap, show her how to flip a book.
+- Place the baby on your lap, show him/her how to flip a book.

-- Let her touch, flip, smell and chew cloth books and board books.
+- Let the baby touch, flip, smell and chew cloth books and board books.

 - Babies love routines, so try to read everyday at the same time, e.g. before bedtime.